chaoscalm/IRRemote/README.md

-# RemotaImperium
+# Remota Imperium

-RemotaImperium is a free android app that allows you to use your phone's built in IR transmitter to control your TV, cable box, blu ray, etc
+Remota Imperium is a free android app that allows you to use your phone's built in IR transmitter to control your TV, cable box, blu ray, etc

 ## Contributing